Human Conception: The Beginning of Life

 There is much confusion and disagreement today about when human life actually begins.
 The official and public face of the medical profession insists that life begins at implantation — yet every embryology and fetology textbook in use today states that it begins at the instant of fusion between sperm and egg.
-For example, Essentials of Embryology says that “The zygote, formed by the union of an oocyte and a sperm, is the beginning of a new human being.”
-And Langman’s Medical Embryology says that “Development begins with fertilization, the process by which the male gamete, the sperm, and the female gamete, the oocyte, unite to give rise to a zygote.”
+For example, Essentials of Embryology says, “The zygote, formed by the union of an oocyte and a sperm, is the beginning of a new human being.”
+And Langman’s Medical Embryology says, “Development begins with fertilization, the process by which the male gamete, the sperm, and the female gamete, the oocyte, unite to give rise to a zygote.”

 Since its own conception, the science of embryology has recognized that the union of sperm and egg gives rise to a new human being who then embarks upon an unbroken continuum of development until natural death.
 After all, the only logical beginning point for the creation of a new human being is when two sets of 23 chromosomes meet to begin an organism that has 46 chromosomes.

 In the mid-1960s, however, pro-abortion medical leaders changed the definition of the beginning of human life in the worst example of unscientific and underhanded manipulation the medical profession has ever seen.

 Until the mid‑1960s, scientists universally acknowledged that human conception happened at the moment of fertilization of the ovum by the spermatozoa in the Fallopian tube.
 They also recognized that any attempt to interfere with human development past the fusion stage constituted abortion.
 For example, the United States Department of Health, Education and Welfare defined “abortion” as “all the measures which impair the viability of the zygote at any time between the instant of fertilization and the completion of labor.”